Mylo19984/nanodegree/README.md

 - with data frame head function we take a look on the data in the files
 - necessary column are picked from each data file for the purpose of further analysis

-## Data exploration

-For this purpose python lybrary pandas is beeing used.